Ahmed-Hassany/fabric-devkit/README.md

 # Design Goals

-The design goals of kit are to help developers and platform engineers:
+The design goals of the `DevKit` are to help developers and platform engineers:

 * understand the system architecture of Hyperledger Fabric through a series of smoke tests and reference networks;
 * to define, instantiate and configure a Fabric network to support development effort;